 -

-Discovering new therapeutic treatments for IBD
+Discovering new therapeutic treatments for inflammatory bowel disease

 Dr. Faubion's lab seeks to discover, identify and develop individualized treatments to improve treatment options for people with inflammatory bowel disease (IBD).